drewmiller5/DCF-Model/README.md

 # Professional DCF Valuation Model

 Currently freelancing.
-I studied undergrad in Financial Technology and Accounting.
-Most people don't have access to Bloomberg Terminal, so I built one with real time access.
+I earned my undergraduate degree in Accounting and Financial Technology from Elon University, and built a freelance real-time market platform to give users access to financial information.

 One command.
 Any public company.
 Professional output.